sheilasaia/p-cycling-in-stream-biofilms/README.md

 **Links to other publicly accessible locations of the data**<br>
 This dataset and associated R code are available at https://github.com/sheilasaia/paper-p-cycling-in-stream-biofilms and via Zenodo (https://doi.org/10.5281/zenodo.242599).
 The associated publication is available via Freshwater Science (https://doi.org/10.1086/691439).

-This dataset is also available on the National Agricultural Library's Ag Data Commons: XXXX.
+This dataset is also available on the National Agricultural Library's Ag Data Commons at http://bit.ly/2nJYhEb.

 **Links/relationships to ancillary data sets**<br>
 There are no links to or relationships with other ancillary data sets.